byuitechops/audit-early-documentation/participation-between-dates/participation-between-dates.md

 # Project Capture Document for Audit: _Participation Between Dates_
-#### *Author:* Evgeniy Bekker
+#### *Author: Evgeniy Bekker & Seth Bolander*
 #### *Stakeholder(s): Dan Gordon*
 #### *Date: 2019 July 9, 17:55*

 ## Background

 This "Participation Between Dates" audit is part of a big audit project that BYUI IT department is working on.
-    The purpose of the Participation Between Dates audit is to test whether a given course has all of its enrolled students participate in between the dates that the course is offered.
+The purpose of the Participation Between Dates audit is to test whether a given course has restricted enrollments to course dates.

 -----

 ## Definition of Done

-    The audit needs to be able to successfully test whether a given course is has all of its participation being in between the dates that the course is offered in.
+The audit needs to be able to successfully test whether a given course restricts enrollments and participation to course dates.

 -----